fredrikaverpil/fredrikaverpil.github.io/README.md

 make
 ```

-ean`before`make build` to ensure the Pagefind orrectly and to remove stale
+Run `make clean` before `make build` to ensure the Pagefind index builds
-artifacts.
+correctly and to remove stale artifacts.

 ## Documentation